jrehor/kcc/README.md

 * monadic `@x typeof`

-> Although this is still a tiny part of k repertoire, we have enough to do `quicksort` and a galaxy or other useful programs.
-Don't forget we also have vector arithmetic and adverbs.
+> Although this is still a tiny part of k repertoire, you already have enough to do `quicksort` and a galaxy or other useful programs.
+And don't forget to multiply your degrees of freedom by the vector math operators, and then take everything to the power of 6 adverbs.
+Ye,s school is out, and we're not in Kansas anymore.

 -------------------